open-eid/open-eid.github.io/nginx/index.md

       libnginx-mod-stream-geoip2 nginx nginx-common
     ```

-We can check the Nginx version with the command
+The Nginx version can be checked with the command

 ```bash
 $ nginx -v